 The IIFT MBA entrance exam is a national-level competitive aptitude test conducted by the Indian Institute of Foreign Trade.
 The IIFT exam is for aspirants who wish to get admission into IIFT's flagship programme, MBA in International Business (IB).
-IIFT 2018 will be conducted on December 2nd, 2018 (Sunday).
+The date for IIFT 2019 exam is yet to be disclosed.

 IIFT exam is a popular entrance exam and is conducted across various cities across India.
 The candidates who meet the cut-offs are eligible for admission into IIFT's Delhi or Kolkata campus.
 The exam is conducted in a pen and paper format and makes use of OMR sheets to record responses.

 The Indian Institute of Foreign Trade is considered to be a premier B-School of the country.
 It has been highly ranked in the MHRD-NIRF Rankings and is known for its 2-year flagship programme, MBA (IB).

 IIFT is a direct gateway to gain admission into a premier management institute of India, where the faculty have decades of industry experience and peers belong to the cream of management students.
 Top organisations hire from IIFT, giving you an opportunity to work with some of the best companies in some of the best offices across the country and the world.

 A mastery of international business also brings opportunities to work abroad, along with an escalation in the paycheck.

 IIFT score is considered by approximately 7-8 B-Schools in India.
 IIFT New Delhi and IIFT Kolkata are the premier institutes which consider the IIFT score for shortlisting and final selection.